Port of Belawan: History

 The port was initially built in 1890, to provide a location where tobacco could be transferred directly between rail lines from the interior and deep-draft ships.
 The harbor expanded in 1907 with the construction of a new section intended for Chinese and indigenous traders, reserving the existing port for European shipping.
 In the early twentieth century the port's business expanded, with the growth of major rubber and palm oil plantations in northern Sumatra.
 In the 1920s several major berthing facilities were built.

 In 1938, the port was the largest port in the Dutch East Indies, in terms of cargo value.
 Cargo volumes dropped substantially after Indonesian independence, and did not reach pre-independence levels again until the mid-1960s.
 A major restructuring in 1985 saw the construction of a container terminal; it almost immediately captured about one-fifth of Indonesia's containerized exports.
 Major products exported include rubber, palm oil, tea, and coffee.

 In early 2013, Belawan Port can serve 1.2 million twenty-foot equivalent units (TEUs) per year and still gradually expands to 2 million TEUs with Rp.975 billion ($89.7 million) fund.

+Under a fresh agreement signed on 23 June 2023, the Dubai-based multinational logistics company DP World is set to commence operations at Indonesia’s Belawan New Container Terminal (BNCT) which will greatly expand the port's capacity, after finalising an agreement with the Indonesia Investment Authority (INA) and port operator Pelindo to manage the terminal and begin a major expansion.